Month: October 2015

 Each account provides 10TB of Universal Transfer bandwidth per month for IP and CDN traffic, making it easier to manage costs.
 This is included in the cost of hardware to enable bandwidth sharing across environments.

-Management – Built on the native OpenStack API, AgileSERVER provides access to the entire OpenStack ecosystem of tools.
+Built on the native OpenStack API, AgileSERVER provides access to the entire OpenStack ecosystem of tools.
 This means you can manage bare-metal instances through the OpenStack API or portal, including the Horizon dashboard and also orchestrate entire stack deployments via Heat and Glance for autoscaling and image management of infrastructure.
-Learn more about OpenStack Glance image management & Heat orchestration.
+Provision bare-metal servers in minutes and manage them through CLI, API or portal, and take advantage of new term-based and usage-based billing down to the second.
+This allows you to meet changing capacity needs on-demand in a cost-effective manner.

 Ultimately, bare-metal AgileSERVER gives our customers better performance at a lower price.
-The ability to hybridize your infrastructure using OpenStack management tools represents a milestone for devops teams that need to build high-performance environments.
+The ability to hybridize your infrastructure using OpenStack management tools represents a milestone for DevOps teams that need to build high-performance environments.

 Explore HorizonIQ